terales/blackbird-docs/src/content/docs/apps/Trello.mdx

 - **On list created** On a new list created
 - **On member added to card** On a new member added to the card
 - **On member left card** On a member removed from card
+- **On cards comments added** Polling event.
+Triggered after specified time interval and returns new comments.
+The difference between this event and `On card comment added` is that this event returns all comments even if they were added by another user.

 ## Feedback